mohammadimathstar/m5_forecasting/Development/README.md

 ## 🔄 Workflow

-**Note**.
-Before running this workflow, you need to create infrastructures in AWS (see the Terraform folder)

 1. Load and preprocess data
 2. Perform feature engineering
 3. Split data into train/validation/test sets (save validation/test sets in an S3 bucket)